Davidevlops/JS-DSA/stacks-and-queues.md

 - **stacks:** A stack is a fundamental data structure in computer science that follows the Last In, First Out (LIFO) principle.
 Think of a stack as a collection of items stacked on top of each other, similar to a stack of plates in a cafeteria.
 The last plate placed on the stack is the first one to be removed.
 A picture of a stack is shown below.

-In implementation of a stack data structure with its various operations is illustrated below.
+An implementation of a stack data structure with its various operations is illustrated below.

 ```js
 class Stack {